 It was so inspiring, and she knew that she needed to share this moment.

 She then embarked on this journey, creating her own illustrations and working with a team of animators to bring the story to life.
-As a design director working on other people’s films, she was accustomed to telling other people’s stories… so it was an incredibly process to be telling her own.
+As a design director working on other people’s films, she was accustomed to telling other people’s stories… so it was an incredible process to be telling her own.

 Though autism is slowly becoming more prevalent in the media, Allison finds many instances where this portrayal is one where we are encouraged to feel sympathy for the character.
 They are often portrayed as isolated, both physically and emotionally, and whilst this can be a common experience she felt it was important to portray an autistic character which was more in line of her own experience, and also the experience of others in the community – one which is positive, optimistic and celebratory.